Skip to main content

 Solving the network tells you how the total flow divides between the two branches, the velocity in each, and the head at the two interior junctions, and you can confirm that the head loss around the loop balances.
 The instructive move is to change one branch diameter and re-solve: widen the narrow branch and watch it pick up more flow, or narrow it further and watch the wider branch take over almost entirely.
 That is the core behaviour of every looped distribution system, shown at its simplest.

-This example runs on the free Explorer tier.
+This example runs on the free plan.
 The glossary explains head loss and the hydraulic grade line, and the how it works page describes the Global Gradient Algorithm in more detail.

 Open this example in FNS and change a branch diameter to see the flow split shift.